 We encourage our majors to study in Latin America or Spain for one or two semesters through various study abroad programs with which Mills is affiliated.
-This gives the student an invaluable opportunity to perfect language skills and to obtain firsthand knowledge of the areas in which she is studying.
+This gives the student an invaluable opportunity to perfect language skills and to obtain firsthand knowledge of the areas she is studying.
 We also encourage all of our students to increase their knowledge of Hispanic cultures by taking advantage of a wide variety of events in the Bay Area.
 These are complemented by our own annual Spring Lecture Series, Film Series, and guest lecturers.
 Recent topics include "Images of Women in Cuban Literature," "Rethinking Cultural and National Identity," "Images of Hispanic Women in Film," "Memory and Imagination," "Latin American Jewish Women Writers: Identity and Writing," "Contemporary Mexican Literature and Music," "Modernity and Cultural Pluralism in Spain and Latin America,"and "Latin American Film and Latin America in Translation."
 Additionally, a wealth of monographs, serials, and online resources are available to support students' work in Spanish and Spanish American studies.
-The Special Collections of Olin Library include the Arturo Torres-Rioseco collection of 20th-century Latin American literature, and early 20th-century limited editions with original etchings, including Ovid’s the Metamorphoses, illustrated and signed by Pablo Picasso.
+The Special Collections of Olin Library include the Arturo Torres-Rioseco collection of 20th-century Latin American literature, as well as early 20th-century limited editions such as Ovid’s Metamorphoses, with illustrations by Pablo Picasso.

 For those who envision training in Spanish language and culture as an auxiliary skill to be coupled with another field of study, we offer a minor in Spanish and Spanish American studies requiring a total of 6 Mills credits to complete.
 Elementary Spanish I and Elementary Spanish II will count toward the Spanish minor.

 Entering students unsure of their placement should take the Spanish placement test, available on Blackboard through the Mills Portal.